In Ghana there is a mixed system of English common law and customary law.

 Stamp duty

-Levied on a wide range of instruments and documents.
+Levied on a wide range of instruments.
 Rate: Varies

 Mineral royalties